About my work

-She holds leadership responsibilities with the POD Network and the CIRTL Network.
+She has held leadership responsibilities with the POD Network and the CIRTL Network.

 Read more about Dr. Kearns’ professional activities on her Biography page.